kudobuilder/kudo.dev/content/docs/cli.md

 ### Update Parameters on Running Operator Instance

 Every operator can define overridable parameters in `params.yaml`.
-When installing an operator and deploying an instance, you can use the defaults or override them with `-p` parameters to `kudo install`.
+When installing an operator and deploying an instance, you can use the defaults or override them with `-p` or `-P` parameters to `kudo install`.

 The `kudo update` command allows you to change these parameters even on an already running operator instance.
 For example, if you have an instance in your cluster named `dev-flink` (you can figure out what you have installed with `kubectl get instances`) and that operator exposes a parameter with the name `param`, you can change its value with the following command: